DakaraiG/Application/README.md

 4. **Run the Application**:
    - Deploy the application on a local server (e.g., XAMPP) or a web server supporting PHP and MySQL.
    - Navigate to `http://localhost/EveryPound/` in your web browser.
-   - Or run it through your code edditor
+   - Or run it through your code editor

 ## License